Day-trip decision

 Direct answer

-Parks Canada shuttle
+Parks Canada shuttle from Park and Ride

-Open Parks Canada shuttle page
+Open Parks Canada lake shuttle page

 The common failure is treating both lakes as names on a map.
 For a visitor actually staying in Banff, the hard parts are access, reservation timing, parking uncertainty, transit return, weather, washrooms, food, and keeping the group calm when the original plan does not fit.